 There are a few different ways to sanitize used shoes.
 One option is to use a disinfectant spray specifically designed for shoes, such as Lysol or Clorox.
 Simply spray the inside and outside of the shoe and allow it to dry before wearing.

-Keep reading for other hacks for disinfecting shoes that you’ve received from the thrift store, and tips to keep stains and stink away from new shoes and clean used shoes.
+Keep reading for other hacks for disinfecting used shoes and dress shoes that you’ve received from the thrift store, and tips to keep stains and stink away from new shoes and clean used shoes.

 The easiest way to prevent fungi infection on your feet is to wear a clean pair of socks.
 It is recommended that you do not wear damp socks.
 You should instead practice wearing socks that are moisture-wicking in order to keep your feet dry.

 It is always a good idea to use synthetic fiber socks, bamboo socks, or hemp socks as they are all great options.
 As a result of dye chemicals used in certain socks, bad odors may be released and moisture may be retained.
 Wearing white socks will prevent this from occurring.
 Wearing moisture-wicking socks is the best way to keep your used shoes smelling fresh.
 In any case, stop going barefoot and wear socks (especially on a hot summer day…ew!)

 One way to disinfect your shoes is to soak them in a mixture of water and apple cider vinegar.
 The acidity of the vinegar helps kill bacteria and eliminate odors.

 To make the solution, mix equal parts water and vinegar in a large bucket or tub.
 Fully submerge the shoes and let them soak for at least an hour before removing them and allowing them to dry.
 This method can also be used on other cloth or canvas footwear, such as sneakers or sandals.